theaniketraj/Pong/README.md

 </br>
 To Run the Game :-
 <ul>
-  Download the Repo as a Zip from the "Code" Section and extract it.
+  Download the Repo as a Zip from the "Code" Section and extract it. <br>
-  You might want to open the folder in VS Code.
+  You might want to open the folder in VS Code. <br>
-  Open "Main.py" and Run it.
+  Open "Main.py" and Run it. <br>
-  The Game should start in a separate window of its own.
+  The Game should start in a separate window of its own. <br>
 </ul>